vihuse/weather_api_test/README.md

 This project runs in Docker and use Django

+* Run this docker command and Django will ask for migrate:
+`docker-compose up`

 * Migrate all the changes to build your Database:
 `docker-compose run web python manage.py migrate`